 Where planting strips are provided in the public right-of-way, a master street tree plan shall be submitted and approved by the Director.
 The street tree plan shall provide street trees approximately every 30' on center for all lots.
 Response: Planter strips will be provided along all frontages as required.
 Street trees in accordance with City standards will be provided in these areas.
-As noted on Sheet C10, the proposed tree species will be selected from the City's approved tree list.
+The proposed tree species will be selected from the City's approved tree list.